UniMath/agda-unimath/src/ring-theory/rational-rings.lagda.md

         ( right-inverse-law-positive-integer-Rational-Ring R one-ℤ⁺))
 ```

-### The inverse of the product of positive integers in a rational ring is the product of their inverses
+### The inverse of a product of positive integers in a rational ring is the product of their inverses

 ```agda
 module _